prefix-dev/rattler-build/docs/recipe_file.md

     ...
 ```

-### Architecture independent packages
+### Architecture-independent packages

 Allows you to specify "no architecture" when building a package, thus making it
 compatible with all platforms and architectures.
-Noarch packages can be
+Architecture-independent packages
-installed on any platform.
+can be installed on any platform.

-Assigning the noarch key as `generic` tells conda to not try any manipulation of
+Assigning the `noarch` key as `generic` tells `conda` to not try any manipulation of
 the contents.

 ```yaml